kevhines/NEO-app/ReadMe.md

 ## Gems Used

-This code uses a number of gems, which all will install when you run the bundle install command:\n
+This code uses a number of gems, which all will install when you run the bundle install command:

     $ "httparty"
     $ "require_all"